bendrick92/benscarblog/_posts/2018-12-04-2018-holiday-gift-guide.md

 ![Canon EF 50mm f/1.8 Lens](https://assets.bpwalters.com/images/bens_car_blog/2018_holiday_gift_guide/canon_50mm.jpg)

-If you've got an aspiring photographer on your list, look no further than the [Canon "Nifty Fifty" 50mm f/1.8 Lens](https://amzn.to/2OUIMSF).
+If you've got an aspiring photographer on your list, look no further than the [Canon "Nifty Fifty" 50mm f/1.8 Lens](https://www.bhphotovideo.com/c/product/1143786-REG/canon_0570c002_ef_50mm_f_1_8_stm.html).
 Its one of the most versitale budget lenses you can buy, and makes for some awesome shots.
-A vast majority of the shots on this blog and my [Instagram](https://instagram.com/benscarblog) were shot with this lens! ([Buy on Amazon](https://amzn.to/2OUIMSF))
+A vast majority of the shots on this blog and my [Instagram](https://instagram.com/benscarblog) were shot with this lens! ([Buy on B&H](https://www.bhphotovideo.com/c/product/1143786-REG/canon_0570c002_ef_50mm_f_1_8_stm.html))

 #### Adam's Polishes Wheel Cleaner

 ![Adam's Wheel Cleaner](https://assets.bpwalters.com/images/bens_car_blog/2018_holiday_gift_guide/adams_wheel_cleaner.png)

 Ok I lied - I didn't pick just one Adam's product.
-Their [Wheel Cleaner](https://amzn.to/2PkxeYx) is just too good to not include here...
+Their [Wheel Cleaner](https://adamspolishes.com/products/adam-s-deep-wheel-cleaner) is just too good to not include here...
 Plus, it's perfect for washing off all of the snow, salt, and other road grime that accumulates over the winter!
-If you're really trying to make an impression, go for the full [gallon jug](https://amzn.to/2SzPAad) for the most bang for your buck! ([Buy on Amazon](https://amzn.to/2PkxeYx))
+If you're really trying to make an impression, go for the full [gallon jug](https://adamspolishes.com/products/adam-s-deep-wheel-cleaner?variant=29073520951393) for the most bang for your buck! ([Buy from Adams](https://adamspolishes.com/products/adam-s-deep-wheel-cleaner))

 #### Billetworkz Engraved Shift Knob